wavesplatform/waves-lessons/lessons/EN/C. Mining And Earning On It/i. [Node deployment] [windows] waves package /lesson.md

     cd C:\wavesnode
     java -jar waves-all-1.4.7.jar .\conf\waves-sample.conf
     ```
-8. Please, note it may take a few moments to deploy a node.
+8. Please, note that it may take a few moments to deploy a node.
-    Once you see logs about the height of the blockchain, it means everything is working properly:
+    Once you see logs about the height of the blockchain, it means everything is working correctly:

     ```
     INFO [appender-22] c.w.s.BlockchainUpdaterImpl - New height: 5100